 Outpatient Nutrition Services

-- You have diabetes, cardiovascular problems or high blood pressure.
-A registered dietitian can be an integral part of your health care team by helping you to change your eating plan without compromising flavor.
+- You have diabetes, cardiovascular problems, or high blood pressure.
+A registered dietitian can be an integral part of your healthcare team by helping you to change your eating plan without compromising flavor.

 - You are thinking of having or have had gastric bypass surgery.
 A registered dietitian will help you learn to eat again.
-Because your post-operative stomach will only manage small servings, getting the right amount of nutrients for your body can be a challenge.
+Because your post-operative stomach will only manage small servings, getting the right amount of nutrients for your body can be challenging.
 An R.D. will work with you and your physician to develop a nutrition plan for your new needs.

 - You have digestive problems.
-A registered dietitian will work with your physician to fine-tune your diet, so you are not aggravating your condition with fried foods, too much caffeine or carbonation.
+A registered dietitian will work with your physician to fine-tune your diet so you are not aggravating your condition with fried foods, too much caffeine, or carbonation.

 - Your teenager has issues with food and eating healthfully.
-A registered dietitian can assist patients with eating disorders– like anorexia, bulimia and overeating issues that cause unhealthy weight or obesity.
+A registered dietitian can assist patients with eating disorders– like anorexia, bulimia, and overeating issues that cause unhealthy weight or obesity.

 - You want to eat smarter to stay fit.
 A registered dietitian can help you sort through misinformation and get you on a healthier eating plan.
-You can learn how to read labels at the supermarket, how healthy cooking can be inexpensive, how to dine out without ruining your nutrition plan and how to resist the many temptations in your work, home, and social environment.
+You can learn how to read labels at the supermarket, how healthy cooking can be inexpensive, how to dine out without ruining your nutrition plan, and how to resist the many temptations in your work, home, and social environment.

-- If your weight affecting your health?
+- Is your weight affecting your health?